JCMexplains/writing-for-success-2023/textbook.md

 #### Two or More Works Cited in One Reference

-At times, you may provide more than one citation in a parenthetical reference, such as when you are discussing related works or studies with similar results.
+You may provide more than one citation in a parenthetical reference, such as when you are discussing related works or studies with similar results.
 List the citations in the same order they appear in your references section, and separate the citations with a semicolon.